ome/ome-model/docs/sphinx/ome-tiff/specification.rst

 The planes of largest resolutions should be organized into tiles rather than strips as described in the TIFF_ specification and may be compressed using any of the officially supported schemes including LZW, JPEG, JPEG2000.
-Sub-resolution image planes may chose to use different compression algorithms than the one used by the full resolution plane.
+Sub-resolution image planes may choose to use different compression algorithms than the one used by the full resolution plane.
 For example the full resolution image may use no compression or lossless compression while the sub-resolution images use lossy compression.